 The point is—instead of worrying if everything he wrote is absolutely his creation, judge him by what you learn and glean from what he wrote.
 Teach your children the same.

-There are several books written specifically for children to teach them about Shakespeare’s stories.
+There are many books written for children of all ages to teach them about Shakespeare’s stories.
 Here are some favorites: